Microfluidics and microfluidic devices: A review

 The Microfluidics technology has found many applications, mainly:

-- In cell biology research because micro-channels have the same characteristic size as biological cells.
-Thus, microfluidic chips allow easy manipulations of single cells and rapid drugs change.
+- In cell biology research, because micro-channels have the same characteristic size as biological cells.
+Thus, microfluidic chips allow easy manipulations of single cells and rapid drug changes.

-For more tutorial about microfluidics, please visit our other tutorials here: «Microfluidics tutorials».
+For more tutorials about microfluidics, please visit our other tutorials here: «Microfluidics tutorials».
 The photos in this article come from the Elveflow® data bank, Wikipedia or elsewhere if precised.
-Article written by Guilhem Velvé Casquillas and Timothée Houssin.
+Article written by Guilhem Velvé Casquillas and Timothée Houssin and revised by Lauren Durieux.

 Xia, Y. & Whitesides, G. M. Soft Lithography.
 Angew.
 Chem.
 Int.
 Ed.
 37, 550–575 (1998).